 You can experience the thrill of cold water diving at dive destinations worldwide.
 Our top cold water diving experiences include:

 The first rule in cold water diving is to not skimp on warmth.
-Just because a thicker wetsuit may be harder to get on is no reason to tough it out wearing a thinner suit.
+A thicker wetsuit may be harder to get on but that is no reason to tough it out wearing a thinner suit.
 Research how cold your local diving gets and choose an appropriate level of exposure protection.

-Using a steel cylinder may not be the first thing that comes to mind when you think of cold water diving; however, it is a great tool to help offset the increased amount of weight needed when using a thicker wetsuit or dry suit.
+Using a steel cylinder may not be the first thing that comes to mind when you think of cold water diving.
+However, it is a great tool to help offset the increased amount of weight needed when using a thicker wetsuit or drysuit.
 Wearing a steel cylinder is like adding 5-8 pounds (2-4 kilograms) onto your weight system since they are negatively buoyant, both full and empty.